HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs

 For training StyleGAN, we used the \href{https://github.com/nihalsid/stylegan2-ada-lightning}{stylegan2-ada-lightning} implementation with ADA and augmentations turned off and the following hyperparameters:

 The model was trained on four NVIDIA RTX 2080 Ti GPUs.
 For training of the StyleGAN, the ground truth UV displacement maps were transformed from $256 \times 256 \times 3$ into $256 \times 256 \times 6$ by first bilinearly upscaling the displacement maps over the width dimension (resulting in the map of shape $256 \times 512 \times 3$) and then splitting it into two three-channel maps by the width dimension.
 This effectively means that StyleGAN predicts the face and scalp as two separate three-channel images, which increases the spatial area in the output dedicated to each region.
 Additionally, we replaced the facial part of the registered UV maps of subjects in the NPHM dataset with the corresponding facial part from the neutral expression scan of the same person.
-This has been done to better support various expressions We also found it beneficial to disable the StyleGAN noise, typically injected into the generator, for the face part of the UV map, to smooth out the generated facial displacements relative to the scalp displacements that normally require higher level of detail.
+This has been done to better support various expressions at the inference time.
+We also found it beneficial to disable the StyleGAN noise at the inference time, typically injected into the generator, for the face part of the UV map to smooth out the generated facial displacements relative to the scalp displacements that normally require a higher level of detail.
 For the scalp region, the StyleGAN noise is constant, initialized separately for each generator layer before training.
 This noise schedule separation is performed via two passes through StyleGAN -- one with zero noise and another with constant noise -- and combining the corresponding results.